graphql/graphiql/packages/monaco-graphql/README.md

 ## Lazy Example

-The existing API works as before in terms of instantiating the schema
+The existing API works as before in terms of instantiating the schema.
+To avoid manually calling getWorker(), you can use the monaco editor plugins for webpack or vite (see examples, and below)

 ```ts
 import * as monaco from 'monaco-editor/esm/vs/editor/editor.api';